Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
 <h2>Connecting the Front and Back End</h2>

 -Used npm to install the package CONCURRENTLY so that the front and back end of the application can be ran at the same time with the "npm start" terminal command.
-Made use of the npm node.js package "CORS" to allow for a Connect/Express middleware that can be used to enable CORS (cross-origin resource sharing) between different domains, allowing for the server and front-end to communicate with each other.
+Made use of the npm node.js package CORS to allow for a Connect/Express middleware that can be used to enable CORS (cross-origin resource sharing) between different domains, allowing for the server and front-end to communicate with each other.

 <img src="https://user-images.githubusercontent.com/91037796/183781631-d8519c74-f66c-4adf-a9ff-69eaefaa4ca8.png" width=90% height=90%>